dylansti02/statcast_heatmaps_and_baseball_analysis/bonus_analyses/rafaela_xstats.md

 # What's up with Ceddanne Rafaela and Expected Stats?

+The code that led to this analysis can be viewed in [this jupyter notebook](rafaela_xstats.ipynb)

 Ceddanne Rafaela has become somewhat divisive among Red Sox fans.
 Some think his approach is so poor that he can never be a good hitter, and therefore shoudn't be on the field.
 Others think his glove is so good that he can never be a bad player, and needs to start in center field.
 So, which is it?

 Well, he's clearly an elite center fielder.
 Already through May 24, he's reached +7 Outs Above Average via statcast.
 And his approach clearly isn't good - he's got a 42.8% chase rate, which places him in the first percentile on Baseball Savant.
 He walks rarely, but he doesn't actually strike out that much, at 19.4% on the season.
 What has given people hope that better offensive numbers would come is his batted ball data, which was producing top-quartile expected wOBA and slugging until a recent slump.